Master of Science in Orthodontics

 - ATSU-ASDOH Graduate Orthodontics Program secondary application (will be sent to you after PASS application is received)

 - Application fee of $70.00 (paid when submitting secondary application)

-If an applicant is invited for an interview, the applicant will need to provide a summary of research or poster.
+If an applicant is invited for an interview, the applicant will need to provide a summary of research.

 Transfer Student Admission

 ATSU-ASDOH will consider transfer students on a case-by-case basis.
 Please contact Admissions at firstname.lastname@example.org or by phone at 866.626.2878 ext.
 2237 for more information.

 ATSU-ASDOH will consider transfer credit on a case-by-case basis.
 Please contact Admissions at email@example.com or by phone at 866.626.2878 ext.
 2237 for more information.

 ATSU-ASDOH will consider advanced standing on a case-by-case basis.
 Please contact Admissions at firstname.lastname@example.org or by phone at 866.626.2878 ext.
 2237 for more information.

 ATSU-ASDOH programs adhere to the University grading scale .

 Faculty are encouraged to use grading criteria, when possible, that is based on multiple methods such as examinations, quizzes, papers, projects, presentations, case studies and/or a final examination.
 Each course should have both formative and summative evaluation methods.